bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # md5 of &lt;string&gt; : string

-Returns the md5 of the string, hex encoded as a string.
-Not available in FIPS mode.
+Returns the md5 of the string.
+This inspector is not available in FIPS mode.

+{% qna %}
+Q: md5 of "bigfix"
+A: 19ef736567bdec67fdca33c30f6e280f
+{% endqna %}

 # meta &lt;string&gt; of &lt;string&gt; : html